GeneralMeow/festive-malleefowl/README.md

 ## Quality Rubric
 - Code is well formatted without any linting errors
-- Variables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
+- letiables, functions, css classes, etc. are meaningfully named (no comments exist in code to explain functionality - the names serve that function)
 - Functions are small and serve a single purpose
 - Code is well organized into a meaningful file structure
 - Code is reasonably tested with a test suite